gae123/sd2/README.md

 1. What IP addresses do the containers use?
     The system automatically assigns addresses in the 172.30.X.X private address range.
 It uses the 3rd octet for the DH and the 4 octet for the containers.
+1. Can I have more than one configuration file? sd2 reads all the files in `~/.sd2` ending in -config.yaml so it is possible and highly encouraged if you work in multiple projects

 ## Future Directions
 1. Many times I have thought that this separation should take one more step